-If you have been accepted to be a language assistant in a UK school, find information and resources below to make your assistant placement a success.
+If you have been accepted to be a Modern Language Assistant in the UK, find information and resources below to make your assistant placement a success.

 Prepare for your arrival

 Before you begin your placement, you should inform yourself about your role as a language assistant so that you can settle in when you arrive.

 Assistants can make an impact during their placement by organising a language-based learning project to engage and inspire students as well as show the relevance of learning a language.

 A project is a sequence of activities that you carry out in class over a number of weeks that will lead to a visible product or outcome at the end.